Air Booking Guide

 The response returns a system-generated identifier for the FOP that is part of the reservation record and sent in subsequent Add Payment request.

-Adding FOP for GDS in booking is optional.
-If sent, FOP is stored and retrieved later during the ticketing.
-If not sent in booking, FOP is required at ticketing.
+Adding FOP for GDS in the booking flow is optional.
+If sent, FOP is stored and retrieved later during ticketing.
+If not sent at booking, FOP is required at ticketing.

 Adding FOP for NDC is not supported in booking, only at ticketing or in the Instant Pay workflow.
 If FOP is added but payment and ticketing are not completed, the FOP is not stored and is not available for retrieval during ticketing.